SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/MFASAPBUILDAPPSOpen.png" width="70%">

-8. Select our SCI tenant to logon
+9. Select our SCI tenant to logon

 <br><img src="/exercises/ex1/images/MFASAPBUILDAPPSLogon1.png" width="70%">

-9. A Pop-Up will ask for **Email** and **Password**.
+10. A Pop-Up will ask for **Email** and **Password**.
 Enter the Email of your SAP Cloud Identity User and his Password.

 <br><img src="/exercises/ex1/images/logon_XSUAA_trial.png" width="50%">

-9. The next Pop-Up will ask for a **passcode**.
-Open the **authenticatior app** you are using on our mobile device.
+11. The next Pop-Up will ask for a **passcode**.
+Open the **authenticator app** you are using on our mobile device.
 To proceed, please enter the time-based passcode generated by your mobile device for the application.
 Then continue.

 <br><img src="/exercises/ex1/images/MFASAPBUILDAPPSPasscode.png" width="70%">

-10. **Success!** The SAP Build App opens.
+12. **Success!** The SAP Build App opens.

 <br><img src="/exercises/ex1/images/SAP Build App.png" width="70%">